aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/shapecollection/_index.md

 ```

-Update the selected value by the value of the linked cell of the shapes.
+Update the selected value by the value of the linked cell or range of the shape.

 ### wait() {#wait--}
 ```